Reach-Above/reach-above.github.io/mapathon.md

         },
         {
             id: 'Jury',
-            title: 'We discovered some of Bowmanville&apos;s History - Over the bridge to the Jury Lands',
+            title: 'We discovered some of the History of Bowmanville - Over the bridge to the Jury Lands',
             image: './mapathon/Skids.gif',
             description: 'During the years 1941 to 1945 the property was used as a German prisoner-of-war camp.
 The camp was used primarily for German officers, with over 800 prisoners occupying the camp at times.
 Read more at <a href="https://www.jurylandsfoundation.com">Jury Land Foundation</a>',
             location: {